Which Of The Following Statements About Cycloaddition Reactions Is True

 Truth: False.

 While catalysts can enhance the rate of cycloaddition reactions in certain cases, they are not always required.
 The Diels-Alder reaction, for example, often proceeds spontaneously under thermal conditions without the need for a catalyst.
-However, Lewis acids such as BF3 or AlCl3 can catalyze Diels-Alder reactions by lowering the LUMO energy of the dienophile, thereby accelerating the reaction.
+Still, Lewis acids such as BF3 or AlCl3 can catalyze Diels-Alder reactions by lowering the LUMO energy of the dienophile, thereby accelerating the reaction.
 Additionally, some cycloadditions, particularly those involving strained or highly reactive components, may require no catalyst at all.

 Statement 2: Cycloaddition Reactions are Always Concerted